Step Potential and Touch Potential: A 101 Easy Explanation

 Proper placement of grounding conductors.

-By altering the spacing of the grounding conductors we can greatly reduce the grounding resistance of a system.
-As by the reduction in space of the grounding conductors, the grounding system will act as a metal plate and these dangerous high step potential and touch potentials can be avoided.
+Placement of grounding conductors effects the grounding resistance greatly.
+As we reduce the space between the grounding conductors, by adding more, the entire grounding system will act as a metal plate and the dangerously high step potential and touch potentials can be fixed.

-The addition of resistive surface layers.
+The addition of high resistive surface layers.

 CONCLUSION